airspot-dev/krules/doc/new-docs/README.md

 in here you can find everything about the KRules framework and its core features.

-You will even learn how to build our own rules and integrate them to build a truly serverless environment.
+You will even learn how to build your own rules and integrate them to build a truly serverless environment.

 > **Want to start using it now? go [here](./getting-started.md)**
 >